dimadonskoy/nginx-config/README.md

     <img src="https://raw.githubusercontent.com/marwin1991/profile-technology-icons/refs/heads/main/icons/bash.png" alt="Bash" width="70" height="70">
 </p>

-This is a Bash script to automate the setup, configuration, and removal of Nginx virtual hosts, user directories, and authentication mechanisms.
-The script simplifies the process of managing Nginx on a server by offering options to install Nginx, create virtual hosts, enable user directories, and configure basic and PAM (Pluggable Authentication Modules) authentication.
+This is a Bash script to automate the setup, and configuration of Nginx .
+The script install/remove Nginx, create virtual hosts, enable user directories, and configure basic and PAM authentication.

 ## Features